thegabriele97/WaterIoT/README.md

 ## Complete Description

 The proposed IoT platform for Smart Watering follows the microservices designing pattern.
-It also exploits two communication paradigms: i) publish/subscribe with MQTT protocol and ii) request/response based on HTTP REST Web Services.
+It also exploits two communication paradigms:

+- publish/subscribe with MQTT protocol.
+- request/response based on HTTP REST Web Services.

-In this context, 13 actors have been identified and introduced in the following:
+In this context, 14 actors have been identified and introduced in the following:

 1) The Message Broker provides an asynchronous communication based on MQTT protocol.
 2) The S&D Catalog acts both as a service and as a device registry system for all the actors in the system.
 It provides information about end-point (like REST Web Services and MQTT topics), how to access them and info about their availability (online or offline).
 Each actor, during its operation, should retrieve such information before using an end-point in order to be sure that the service is online and the actor is using the most updated info on how to use it.